 Last compile was 2015/10/30 at 14:19:19

-Keywords: Age at ﬁrst intercourse; Cross-sectional data; Intelligence; Quasi-Experimental
+Keywords: Age at ﬁrst intercourse; Cross-sectional data; Intelligence; Quasi-Experimental; siblings; discordant sibling design

 Intelligence and Age at First Intercourse: Cause or Confound?

-Anecdotal evidence from the popular media, such as MTV’s reality television franchise, 16 and Pregnant , suggests that teenage promiscuity is on the rise.
-Academic evidence conﬁrms such anecdotes; age at ﬁrst intercourse (AFI) is indeed declining and has so for some time (Bozon, 2003; Finer, 2007).
-Early AFI is associated with a plethora of negative downstream consequences, including lower education attainment (Harden, 2012; Spriggs & Halpern, 2008; Wellings et al., 2001), failure to meet education and career goals (Halpern, Joyner, Udry, & Suchindran, 2000), increased risk of teenage pregnancy (Leitenberg & Saltzman, 2000; Wellings et al., 2001), and increased rates of sexually transmitted infections (Kaestle, Halpern, Miller, & Ford,
+Anecdotal evidence from the popular media, such as MTV’s reality television franchise, 16 and Pregnant , suggests that teenage sexual involvement is on the rise.
+Academic evidence supports such evidence; age at ﬁrst intercourse (AFI) is indeed declining and has for some time (Bozon, 2003; Finer, 2007) [these cites are a bit problematic – the latest data in them is from 2003, which belies the “has for some time” suggestion – I think there are likely articles in the Alan Guttmacher journal Perspectives on Sexual and Reproductive Health that can help here – I’ll send several example articles that you can look through].
+Early AFI is associated with downstream consequences, including lower education attainment (Harden, 2012; Spriggs & Halpern, 2008; Wellings et al., 2001), failure to meet education and career goals (Halpern, Joyner, Udry, & Suchindran, 2000), increased risk of teenage pregnancy (Leitenberg & Saltzman, 2000; Wellings et al., 2001), and increased rates of sexually transmitted infections (Kaestle, Halpern, Miller, & Ford,

 2005).
 Moreover, beyond the obvious beneﬁt of avoiding those negative outcomes, delaying AFI is associated with greater relationship satisfaction, perception of increased attractiveness, and higher household income (Harden, 2012).
-Because the aforementioned consequences are severe and long-reaching, psychology has begun to explore potential causal mechanisms of early AFI.
-Indeed, the ﬁeld has found a consistent correlate in the literature – intelligence.
+Because many of the negative consequences above are severe and long-reaching, it is important to identify the causal mechanisms associated with early AFI.
+One potential causal influence on AFI that has received attention is intelligence.

-Higher levels of intelligence are positively associated with delaying ﬁrst intercourse (Halpern et al., 2000; Mott, 1983; Paul, Fitzjohn, Herbison, & Dickson, 2000; Woodward, Fergusson, & Horwood, 2001).
-Speciﬁcally, it seems that intelligent individuals delay intercourse to “safeguard” their futures (Kirby, 2002b; Manlove, 1998; Raﬀaelli & Crockett, 2003).
-They perceive the risks associated with early intercourse, (e.g., pregnancy, STIs) to have career–shattering outcomes (Halpern et al., 2000;
+Higher levels of intelligence are positively associated with delaying ﬁrst intercourse (Halpern et al., 2000; Mott, 1983; Paul, Fitzjohn, Herbison, & Dickson, 2000; Woodward, Fergusson, & Horwood, 2001), as well as less-intimate sexual involvement (Halpern et al.).
+Speciﬁcally, it has been suggested that intelligent individuals delay intercourse to “safeguard” their futures (Kirby, 2002b; Manlove, 1998; Raﬀaelli & Crockett, 2003).
+They perceive the risks associated with early intercourse, (e.g., pregnancy, STIs) to have life- and career–shattering outcomes (Halpern et al., 2000;

 Harden & Mendle, 2011).
-Although this correlate holds promise – much of the ﬁeld has treated this ﬁnding as causal and non-spurious.
-Yet, there is a fundamental confound in the existing literature that makes it impossible to infer causality.
+Although the link between intelligence and AFI has face validity, and has been confidently asserted (or often implied) as a causal link, a fundamental confound exists in most past research that limits our ability to infer causality.

-Practically, all of the AFI-intelligence literature has used between family analyses.
-In all such analyses, gene and environmental inﬂuences, such as education and maternal intelligence are hopelessly confounded (See Harden, 2014).
-By ignoring such confounds, results are uninterpretable and risk misattributions of causality (Rowe & Rodgers, 1997;
+Virtually all of the AFI-intelligence literature has used between family designs.
+In all such analyses, genetic and environmental inﬂuences, such as education and maternal intelligence, are confounded (D’Onofrio et al, 2012 (AJPH article); Lahey & D’Onofrio, 2010; Harden, 2014; Rodgers et al, 2000).
+By ignoring such confounds, the source of variance is ambiguous, and researchers that attribute the source to specific between- or within-family sources risk misattributions of causality (Rowe & Rodgers, 1997;

 Rutter, 2007).
-Indeed, both intelligence and AFI are highly heritable and have sizable
+Indeed, both intelligence and AFI are heritable and have sizable

-shared environmental variances (Harden & Mendle, 2011; Harden, 2014; Plomin & Spinath, 2004).
+shared environmental variances (Harden & Mendle, 2011; Harden, 2014; Plomin & Spinath, 2004; Rodgers, Rowe, & Buster, 1999; Rodgers, Rowe, & May, 1994).
 Thus, we need to critically evaluate whether intelligence is a cause of AFI or merely a theoretically attractive confound.
+To resolve some of these methodological challenges, we use design innovations that emerge from the excellent cross-generational and longitudinal structure of the National Longitudinal Survey of Youth (NLSY; we use both the original NLSY79 survey and the NLSY-Children survey, described below).

 Cause or Confound?

-There are numerous theories on the motivations behind adolescents initiation of ﬁrst intercourse (See Rodgers, 1996 or Buhi & Goodson, 2007 for a review), and even more speciﬁc antecedents (Buhi & Goodson, 2007; Kirby, 2002a; B. C. Miller et al.,
+There are numerous theories that address the motivations for adolescents’ initiation of ﬁrst intercourse (see Rodgers, 1996 or Buhi & Goodson, 2007 for reviews), and even more speciﬁc precursors to first intercoruse (Buhi & Goodson, 2007; Kirby, 2002a; B. C. Miller et al.,